FoxyBlep/FoxyBlep/.github/ISSUE_TEMPLATE/asset-request.md

 ---
 name: Asset Request
-about: " Requesting permission of anything created by FoxyBlep "
+about: 'Use for requesting permission of anything created by FoxyBlep '
 title: ''
 labels: Asset Request
 assignees: ''